Ramanujan Identities and Quasi-Modularity in Gromov-Witten Theory: From WDVV equations to Ramanujan identities

-Now it is easy to see that Theorem \ref{thmequivalence} follows from Proposition \ref{propbasicgenuszero:N=4}, \ref{propbasicgenuszero:N=3}, \ref{propbasicgenuszero:N=2}, \ref{propbasicgenuszero:N=1}.
-The quasi-modularity for genus zero basic correlators also follows straightforwardly.
-For the genus zero non-basic correlators, we compute them according to the approach outlined in Section \ref{sectionreconstruction}.
-For the $r=2$ case there is no non-basic correlators, the results for the $r=3$ case are shown at the end of Section \ref{sectiongenuszero:N=3}.
-We also computed the non-basic genus zero correlators for $r=4, 6$ cases.
-All of them are indeed polynomials of the basic ones and the modular weights are as asserted.
+For the genus zero non-basic correlators, we need to compute them according to the approach outlined in Section \ref{sectionreconstruction}.
+For the $r=2$ case there was no non-basic correlators, the results for the $r=3$ case were shown at the end of Section \ref{sectiongenuszero:N=3}.
+We also computed (details omitted) the non-basic genus zero correlators for $r=4, 6$ cases and checked that indeed all of them are indeed polynomials of the basic ones and the modular weights are as asserted.
 This then yields a computational proof for Theorem \ref{thmprimarygenuszeromodularity}.

 For the genus zero correlators, we find that the modular groups involved have a pattern as summarized here in Table \ref{tablemodularitypattern}.